 Two hundred feet (200') from a community location, which includes any public or private school, licensed child care facility or preschool, church, public library, public playground, or public park; or

 Six hundred feet (600') from any area zoned primarily residential.

-The proximity requirements described above shall be measured as provided in Utah Code Chapter 26-61a, as amended.
+All measurements are taken from the nearest entrance of the pharmacy to the boundary of the community location or residential zone.

+A medical cannabis pharmacy shall not conduct business between 10 p.m. and 7 a.m.

+Signage for cannabis pharmacies shall be limited to what is allowed by Utah Code § 4-41a--1104.

 E. Conflict of Laws